soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Datasets

-The dataframe used in this project was constructed from a dataset of actions taken by [Premier League players](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2) during the 2017-18 season.
-A *preprocessing* step, largely based on this [tutotrial](https://soccermatics.readthedocs.io/en/latest/lesson3/ScoutingPlayers.html), converted player actions to a dataframe of counts per ninety and corrected for possession of the ball.
-Only those players who play as forwards (an attacking role) are included in the dataset.
+The dataframe used in this project was constructed from a dataset ...
+A *preprocessing* step, largely based on ...

 ## Model